Test of Oral Proficiency (TOP) Exam Overview

 We suggest that you meet with a TOP Counselor to receive counseling regarding your exam performance before taking the exam again.
 Please reach out to the TOP Coordinator (email@example.com) to be added to the counseling request list.
 Please note appointments are scheduled in the order they are received and it may take up to two weeks for a counselor to get in touch due to demand.
 You can register to take the exam again at a future exam administration as soon as the exam registration page is up.
 The TOP is free to students the 1st and 2nd time they take it.
 For the 3rd and subsequent times, the cost is $50 per exam.

 TOP Frequently Asked Questions

 - What do I do if I get an error message on the registration page?

-This occurs if 1) registration is not yet open for the next administration, 2) you did not register at least 24 hours prior to your desired exam time OR 2) no more exam appointments are available.
-If you have confirmed registration is open and you receive this notification, please email the TOP coordinators (firstname.lastname@example.org).
+This occurs if 1) registration is not yet open for the next administration, 2) you did not register at least 24 hours prior to your desired exam time OR 3) no more exam appointments are available.
+If you have confirmed registration is open and you receive this notification, please email the TOP coordinator (firstname.lastname@example.org).

 - How do I get my exam score?

-Your exam score will be sent to the email address provided at registration within 3-5 business days of your exam.
-If for any reason you don’t receive your score within 4 business days, please e-mail the TOP coordinator (email@example.com) so that we can send it to you again.
+Your exam score will be sent to the email address provided at registration within 5 business days of your exam.
+If for any reason you don’t receive your score after 5 business days, please e-mail the TOP coordinator (email@example.com) so that we can send it to you again.